clercjs/website/docs/commands.md

 ## Aliases

+### Overview

+Command aliases allow users to invoke a command using an alternative name.
+This is useful for providing shorter or more intuitive command names.

+### Single Alias

-You can add an alias for your command:
+You can define a single alias for a command using a string:

 ```ts
 const cli = Clerc.create()